 To further validate our proposed evaluation metrics, we analyze how these metrics align with human judgments.
 Then, we compare these metrics against other relevance-based metrics, showing that they are insufficient for evaluating retrieval modules in long-form RAG scenarios.

 \paragraph{How does the evaluation method align with human judgments?} We conduct human judgment on 10 randomly selected open-ended queries from CRUX-DUC.
-We design two reading comprehension tasks:\footnote{Appendix~\ref{sec:appendix-2} details the annotation tasks (e.g., process, interface design and annotator, etc.).} $\mathcal{T}_1$: \emph{Long-form RAG result coverage judgement}, and $\mathcal{T}_2$: \emph{Rubric-based passage judgement}. $\mathcal{T}_1$ investigates how well LLM-judged coverage align with human's.
-We collect binary answerability annotations for all enumerated result sub-question pairs $\{(y, q_1), ..., (y, q_n)\}$ and compute the corresponding coverage of final RAG result $Cov(y)$.
+We design two reading comprehension tasks:\footnote{Appendix~\ref{sec:appendix-2} describes the annotation tasks in detail.} $\mathcal{T}_1$: \emph{Long-form RAG result coverage judgment}, and $\mathcal{T}_2$: \emph{Rubric-based passage judgment}. $\mathcal{T}_1$ investigates how well LLM-judged coverage align with human's.
+We collect binary answerability annotations for all enumerated result sub-question pairs $\{(y, q_1), ..., (y, q_n)\}$ and compute the corresponding RAG result's coverage $Cov(y)$.

 We evaluate RAG results across three retrieval contexts $Z$: Oracle, BM25 and DR+RankFirst, as shown in the subplots in Figure~\ref{fig:human}.
 With the total of 30 human-judged coverage, we compute the Spearman correlation between them and LLM, obtaining high alignment ($\rho \geq 0.8)$, and a moderate inter-annotator agreement (Fleiss' $\kappa=0.52$).
-We also found that the controlled oracle retrieval $Z^*$ has significantly better coverage from human judgements, confirming the reliability of upper bound, while the other retrieval context are fluctuate among queries.
+We also found that the controlled oracle retrieval $Z^*$ has significantly better coverage from human judgments, confirming the reliability of upper bound, while the other retrieval context fluctuate among queries.